ekaynak94/boomtown/README.md

 ### How to Use

 ![Graphql Playground](./screenshots/screenshot-1.png)

+- Use the db.sql file provided in the root directory for database.

 - Once the setup is complete, you can enter the url stated in your terminal as 'express running: url' to your browser and access the GraphQL playground.